wieslawsoltes/BatchEncoder/README.md

 ## System requirements

-Minimum supported version is Windows 7 SP1 or above, recommended is Windows 10 Anniversary Update.
+Minimum supported Windows version is Windows 7 SP1 or above, recommended is Windows 10 Anniversary Update.

 Provided binaries should work under Windows XP Service Pack 3 (SP3) for x86, Windows XP Service Pack 2 (SP2) for x64.

+Minimum supported Linux version is Ubutnu 16.10 (using Wine 2.0).

-Command-line tools have each different hardware and software requirements.
+Command-line tools may have different hardware and software requirements.
 All tools have been tested under Windows 10 Anniversary Update.

 ## Configuration files